charvisingh245/digital-payment-fraud-detection/README.md

 1. **Flag all TRANSFER and CASH_OUT transactions above $1M** for mandatory review
 2. **Implement time-based alerts** for low-activity periods showing 100% fraud rate
-3. **Monitor accounts drained to zero** — strongest single indicator of fraud
+3. **Monitor accounts drained to zero**, the strongest single indicator of fraud
-4. **Prioritize recall over precision** — missing fraud is far costlier than false alarms
+4. **Prioritize recall over precision**, since missing fraud is far costlier than false alarms